Carmine Caridi: Copyright infringement incident

 On January 13, 2004, the Academy of Motion Picture Arts and Sciences announced that it had identified a copy of the film Something's Gotta Give, circulated illegally on the Internet, as carrying markings identifying it as coming from a VHS screener copy sent to Caridi because he was an Oscar voter.
 Similarly, unauthorized copies of The Last Samurai, Mystic River, Big Fish and Master and Commander: The Far Side of the World were said to have been traced to Caridi.

 The FBI began an investigation into the affair and later that month charged Russell Sprague of Homewood, Illinois, with criminal copyright infringement.
 Federal authorities alleged that for at least three years, Caridi had given Sprague his screener copies of approximately 60 movies seeking consideration for the Academy Awards.
 According to the FBI affidavit, Caridi said that he sent his screeners via FedEx to Sprague, who gave him FedEx boxes, pre-addressed labels, and an account number.
 Caridi denied receiving money from Sprague, telling the FBI he believed that Sprague was a film buff.

 Caridi and Sprague were sued by Sony and Time Warner on civil charges of copyright infringement.
 The studios filed the suit in the United States District Court for the Central District of California in Los Angeles, seeking damages of a minimum of $150,000 per movie, with hundreds of individual violations alleged.
-While awaiting trial on criminal charges, Sprague died of a suspected heart attack.
-Caridi was cleared of wrongdoing.
+Sprague pleaded guilty in his criminal case but died of a suspected heart attack while awaiting sentencing.
+Caridi was cleared of criminal wrongdoing.

-The Academy of Motion Picture Arts and Sciences announced on February 3, 2004, that it was expelling Caridi for violating his agreement to safeguard their screeners, making him the first Academy member to be expelled.
+However, the Academy of Motion Picture Arts and Sciences announced on February 3, 2004, that it was expelling Caridi for violating his agreement to safeguard their screeners, making him the first Academy member to be expelled.

 Death

-Caridi was hospitalized at Cedars-Sinai Medical Center in Los Angeles, where he slipped into a comatose state and died on May 28, 2019.
+Caridi was hospitalized at Cedars-Sinai Medical Center in Los Angeles after suffering from complications due to a fall, where he slipped into a comatose state and died on May 28, 2019.